SPAAM-community/spaam-community.github.io/_posts/2024-07-17-event-spaam6.md

 ## Preliminary Programme

-##### Conference starts at 9:30 (everyone is welcome to arrive from 9AM onwards)
+##### Conference starts at 9:30:
+_(everyone is welcome to arrive from 9AM onwards)_

-9:30  10:00 Introduction to the conference and eachother 10:00	10:30	Activity 1
+9:30-10:00 Introduction to the conference and eachother

+10:00-10:30	Activity 1

-10:30	10:50 Coffee break
+10:30-10:50 Coffee break

-##### Methodological talks
+##### Methodological talks:
-10:50	11:10	Maxime Borry: A new approach to strain phasing for ancient DNA short reads 11:10	11:50	Nikolay Oskolkov: On accurate filtering criteria in taxonomic classification analysis 11:50	12:10	Aleksandra Laura Pach: Classifier Committee: Organizing the Toolbox of Ancient Metagenomics 12:10	13:10 Lunch
+10:50-11:10	Maxime Borry: A new approach to strain phasing for ancient DNA short reads

+11:10-11:50	Nikolay Oskolkov: On accurate filtering criteria in taxonomic classification analysis

+11:50-12:10	Aleksandra Laura Pach: Classifier Committee: Organizing the Toolbox of Ancient Metagenomics

+12:10-13:10 Lunch

-##### Case studies
+##### Case studies:
-13:10	13:30	Maria Lopopolo: Implementing new methodological approaches to characterise the oral microbiome of Pre-colonial human populations of the Southern Cone of the Americas
+13:10-13:30	Maria Lopopolo: Implementing new methodological approaches to characterise the oral microbiome of Pre-colonial human populations of the Southern Cone of the Americas

-13:30	13:50	Sierra Blunt: The evolution of the oral microbiome during the Neolithic transition in present-day France 13:50	14:10	Zoe Pochon: Using aMeta for metagenomics analysis of ancient hosts: The medieval necropolis of Las Gobas as a case study
+13:30-13:50	Sierra Blunt: The evolution of the oral microbiome during the Neolithic transition in present-day France

+13:50-14:10	Zoe Pochon: Using aMeta for metagenomics analysis of ancient hosts: The medieval necropolis of Las Gobas as a case study

-14:10	14:30	Louis L'Hôte: Tracking ancient zoonosis across the domestication process 14:30	14:50		Afternoon coffee break
+14:10-14:30	Louis L'Hôte: Tracking ancient zoonosis across the domestication process

+14:30-14:50		Afternoon coffee break

-##### Discussion session
+##### Discussion session:
-14:50	15:35	SPAAM Community	Topics: Disccusion groups 15:35	15:40	ancientmetagenomics lab review and community news 15:40	16:00	EAA session leads advertising sessions
+14:50	15:35	SPAAM Community	Topics: Disccusion groups

+15:35	15:40	ancientmetagenomics lab review and community news

+15:40	16:00	EAA session leads advertising sessions

 ## Abstract Submission